MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/server-management.md

 ms.service: Server Management
 ---

-# Azure Server Management modules for Node.js
+# Azure Server Management modules for JavaScript

 The Azure Server Manager allows you to manage nodes, gateways, sessions, and PowerShell commands and sessions.

 > [!WARNING]
-> This API is deprecated in favor of using the [Azure Resource Manager](/javascript/api/overview/azure/resources), and it may not work with all services.
+> This API is deprecated in favor of using the [Azure Resource Manager](/JavaScript/api/overview/azure/resources), and it may not work with all services.

 ## Install the module with npm

-Use npm to install the Azure Server Management module for Node.js
+Use npm to install the Azure Server Management module for JavaScript

 ### Management